 Matthieu Delorme in his presentation gave the big picture of the role of agricultural commodities in world trade and GDP, showing also the relative weights of different soft commodities.
 He stressed also the sustainability aspect, showing that while agriculture represents about 3-4% of the global GDP, and food industry reaches the level of 10%, both industries are responsible for 25% of global GHG emissions.

 According to Delorme various drivers and megatrends are shaping supply of and demand for agricultural commodities.
-From supply side it includes combinations of fertility of land & availability of water, cost of land & labour, production technologies & economies of scale, infrastructure & logistics and availability of capital.
-From demand side he stressed the changes in population, purchasing power, urbanisation, food culture and diet preferences.
+From supply side it includes combinations of fertility of land and availability of water, cost of land and labor, production technologies and economies of scale, infrastructure and logistics, and availability of capital.
+From demand side he stressed the changes in population, purchasing power, urbanization, food culture and diet preferences.
 As in other commodities, the China phenomenon was the most important factor.
 The near doubling of China’s share in world imports of agricultural commodities to more than 20% in last ten years was the biggest shift in volumes and geography of agricultural commodities trade flows.
 Supply and demand and changes in stocks were the main fundamentals shaping the price levels and dynamics of agricultural commodities markets.
 They created sophisticated supply chains that start from producers and continued by traders, transporters, processors and finally end with consumers.
-To run them smoothly they need many facilitators such as financiers, insurers, quality & quantity controllers, price risk managers, brokers, lawyers and others
+To run them smoothly they need many facilitators such as financiers, insurers, quality and quantity controllers, price risk managers, brokers, lawyers and others.